telemore/telemore.github.io/pages/privacy-policy.markdown

 If you have questions about our international data practices, please contact us at support@telemore.ai.

 ### 22. Data protection officer
-A defined role of Data Protection Officer (DPO) is required under the GDPR if an organization is a public authority, if it performs large-scale monitoring, or if it processes particularly sensitive types of data on a large scale.
-Based on these criteria, Telemore AI LLC does not require a Data Protection Officer to be appointed.
+Based on the nature and scale of our data processing activities, Telemore AI LLC does not currently have a designated Data Protection Officer.
+All privacy-related inquiries should be directed to our support team at support@telemore.ai.

 ### 23. Breach notification
 It is Telemore's policy to be fair and proportionate when considering the actions to be taken to inform affected parties regarding breaches of personal data.
 In line with the GDPR, where a breach is known to have occurred which is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed within 72 hours.